ccatobs/MODBUS/README.md

 1) "parameter" (mandatory and unique over all register classes),
 2) "description" (optional) or
 3) "map" (optional), in the case a value needs to match an entry from a list provided.
-This fields value is then parsed through as description.
+This field value is then parsed through as description.
+A map might contain only one entry that matches one bit out of the leading or trailing byte.

-Additional dictionary key/value pairs may be provided in client_mapping, which are just parsed.
-The register key has to be in the formate: e.g. "30011", "30011/1" or "30011/2" for the leading and trailing byte of the (16 bit) register, respectively, and furthermore, "30011/30012" or "30011/30014" for 32 or 64 bit register addresses.
+Additional dictionary key/value pairs may be provided in the client registry mapping, which are just parsed.

+The register key has to be in
+the formate: e.g. "30011", "30011/1" or "30011/2" for the leading and trailing
+byte of the (16 bit) register, respectively, and furthermore, "30011/30012" or "30011/30014" for 32 or 64 bit register addresses.
 In such case